Brunopod/Project-1/readme.md

 <ul><li>I had trouble resizing the main header image to fit all screen sizes
 <li>The page title was overlapping the content on smaller screen sizes
-<li>The problems were fixed using the proper style in css @media queries
+<li>The problems were fixed using  @media queries in style.css
 </ul>

 ## Unfixed Bugs